GerHobbelt/jquery.dialog/README.md

 jQuery Dialog.
 A Simple, No-Frills Dialog Plugin.
 =============

 This GitHub project contains all the files for creating the demo website at http://jamiller.me/jquery.dialog.
-Most likely you won't want that and can just head over to the website to download there.
+You're not gonna want that so the only file you should be interested in is jquery.dialog.js